Before you travel to Canada

 Step 2: Before you travel

-Before you travel to Canada, make sure you prepare the right documents supporting essential travel, get a COVID-19 test if unvaccinated, and have valid health insurance coverage for when you arrive.
+Before you travel to Canada, make sure you prepare the right documents supporting essential travel, get a COVID-19 test if unvaccinated, have valid health insurance coverage for when you arrive, and consider completing the ArriveCan app (optional).

 If you applied for a study permit or TRV outside Canada